soxueren/atsd/api/network/picomp2.md

 Upload archived data retrieved from the `picomp2` table using CSV format with a pre-defined column order.

-The uploaded data is stored as numeric series or text message based on the PI Point's data type.
+The uploaded data is stored as series.
+If the PI Point's data type is `string`, `digital`, or `timestamp`, their values are stored in the `x:` text field.

-PI tags with `string`, `digital`, and `timestamp` types are stored as messages, all other types are stored as series.

 ## Syntax